rapsoj/data_cleaning/docs/student_guide.md

 * You fill in a few functions with your download + cleaning steps
 * We run your code with a simple command — no extra setup needed!

 ---

+## 🏁 Before You Start

+Before you write any code, take a bit of time to **understand your dataset**.
+This step is crucial — better models come from better data, and better data starts with you!

+Here’s what to do:

+1. **Check which dataset you're working on**
+   Your team lead will assign you a dataset.
+You can also look in the `project-tracking` file to see what project and data you're responsible for.

+2. **Explore the dataset in a notebook**
+   Open a Jupyter notebook and load the data (you can use `pandas.read_csv()` or whatever format it's in).
+Then:

+   - Look at a few rows with `.head()`
+   - Check the column names and data types with `.info()`
+   - Use `.describe()` to get a feel for the numbers
+   - Plot the key variables using `matplotlib` or `seaborn`
+   - Check for **missing data** with `.isna().sum()`
+   - Look for **weird values** or **outliers** that don’t make sense

+   This step is *extremely* important!
+Don’t treat the data like a black box — the more you understand it, the better your cleaner will be.

+   You’ll also start to spot what needs fixing:
+   Maybe there are typos, or missing values, or strange formats (like `"N/A"` instead of real nulls).
+Write these things down — they’ll guide your cleaning code.

+---

 ## 🚀 How to Start